vectra-ai-research/derf/README.md

 ## Deployment
 DeRF is a framework for executing attacks and generating detection samples against an AWS account.
 This framework is deployed across a targeted AWS Account and a GCP Project with Terraform.
 1. DeRF Framework Deployment.
-For more detailed instructions on deployment see: `/docs/Deployment/derf-deployment.md`
+For more detailed instructions on deployment see [here](/docs/Deployment/derf-deployment.md)

 From the `./env-prod` directory, deploy the framework with terraform.
 ```